Who are we?

 To promote Cognitive Hypnotherapy Trevor contributes to a wide range of national magazines, and has appeared on BBC radio on several occasions, including appearing regularly, with Rebecca, on the Jeni Barnett show on BBC London as resident Agony Aunt and Uncle.

 Sport is one of Trevor’s principal passions, both as a participant, and as a mind coach.He is a student of both Kickboxing and Wing Chun Kung Fu and has written for UltraFit, Combat and Running Fitness magazines.
+He races at distances up to half marathons and he and Bex practice yoga.
+His clients have included professional fighters (boxing and UFC), Olympic runners and TeamGB level Judoka.

-Rebecca Silvester is an NLP Master Practitioner and Cognitive Hypnotherapist with many years experience in the training field.
+Rebecca is an NLP Master Practitioner and Cognitive Hypnotherapist with many years experience in the training field.
 What her title really means is that it’s her organisational and people skills that keep Quest working.

 Don’t bother asking Trevor anything about dates, money, or planning, it’s Rebecca who’ll have the answer.